kacollins/stored-procedures/README.md

 ## Stored Procedures vs Views
 * Stored Procedure:
-    * Can use one or more SQL statements to select data
+    * Can use variables and one or more SQL statements to select data
     * Can have input and output parameters
     * `EXECUTE GetEmployeeDetails 123`
 * View:
     * Represents a virtual table based on a predefined query
-    * Cannot have parameters or multiple statements
+    * Cannot have variables, multiple statements, or parameters
     * `SELECT * FROM EmployeeSummary WHERE EmployeeID = 123`

 ## Stored Procedures vs Functions